In this article Xergi Biogas (now Nature Energy) identifies the 5 most critical factors in the design of every Biogas Plant.

-Xergi applies a design philosophy which, which involves plants running at the highest feasible process temperature.
+Xergi applies a design philosophy, which involves plants running at the highest feasible process temperature.
 By doing so, it makes it possible to take the fullest advantage of the natural ability of the micro-oganisms to ferment the substrate within their digesters at the highest possible biogas (methane) producing potential.

 4. Mixing Completely with the Lowest Energy Consumption

-Reactor design needs to include a stirring and agitation system which gets as close as possible to providing a completely stirred reactor.
-Xergi has developed their own technology for this.
+Reactor design needs to include a stirring and agitation system that gets as close as possible to providing a completely stirred reactor.
+Xergi has developed its own technology for this.
 It is optimized for low energy use to minimize the draw on the plant's own electricity generation.
-The importance of this lies in keeping operating costs low while producing high gas production rates for the feed material utilized must never be under estimated.
+The importance of this lies in keeping operating costs low while producing high gas production rates for the feed material utilized must never be underestimated.

-For further information visit the Xergi website here: www.xergi.com
+For further information on the design of every Biogas Plant visit the Xergi (Nature Energy) website here: www.xergi.com